nilsson-stefan/go-clean-arch/README.md

 # go-clean-arch
-Attempt to create a Go-project template that **that somewhat fulfills** the structure and rules recommended by Uncle Bobs clean architecture: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html
+Attempt to create a Go-project template that **somewhat fulfills** the structure and rules recommended by Uncle Bobs clean architecture: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html

 <img src="https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg" alt="drawing" width="400"/>

 \
-Short description of the circles and where their code are available in this project:
+Short description of the circles and where their code are located in this project:
 ## 1. Blue circle
 Code that uses frameworks and drivers.
 In this example:
 * **/persistence/...** using dynamodb driver